telefonicaid/fiware-orion/doc/manuals/orion-api.md

 #### thMapper

 Returns a value among several choices based in threshold values.
 This function is based in an array of *values* and an array of *choices* (which length is exactly the same as values plus one).
-Thus, if the input value is between the *i*-th and the *i+1*-th item of *values*, then *i*+1-th item of *choices* is returned.
+Thus, if the input value is greater than or equal to the *i*-th and less than the *i+1*-th item of *values*, then *i*+1-th item of *choices* is returned.

 This transformation returns `null` if some problem with the arguments is found (i.e. choices length is not exacly the same as values plus one, some of the items in the values array is not a number, etc.)